senresearch/FlxQTL.jl/docs/src/guide/analysis.md

 Ystd=(Y.-mean(Y,dims=2))./std(Y,dims=2); # sitewise normalization
 ```

+!!!
+Note
+- If the data are skewed or have outliers, simple standadization may not resolve them.
+You may use a `Y_huber` function to rescale the data to be less sensitve to outliers.

 In the genotype data, `1`, `2` indicate Italian, Swedish parents, respectively.
 You can rescale the genotypes for efficiency.

 ```julia